 Want to know the secret to a perfect batch of cookies?
 Today I'm sharing my favorite 10 tips for baking cookies.
 Whether you're a beginner baker or looking to fine-tune your skills, these tips will help you make your best batch of cookies.

-Since launching my website in 2017, cookie recipes have consistently received the most comments.
-Questions about substitutions, issues with rise, cookies spreading too much/not enough, crumbly dough - you name it, I've helped troubleshoot it.
+Since launching my website in 2017, cookie recipes have consistently received the most questions and comments, from substitutions and texture issues to spreading and crumbly dough.

 1. Measure flour correctly

-This is the number one issue I see in baking.
-By far.
-How do you know you're adding too much flour to your cookie dough?
-Here are a few signs:
+This is the number one issue I see in baking - by far.
+How can you tell if you’ve added too much flour to your cookie dough?
+Watch for these signs:

 - Cookies have a strong flour flavor